Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches RECAP federal court dockets with filters for party, attorney, court, and dates, and explains RECAP's nature.
-It is distinct from sibling tools that search opinions, judges, etc.
+The description clearly states the tool searches RECAP federal court dockets with specific filters (party name, attorney, court, date).
+It distinguishes itself from sibling tools like courtlistener_search_opinions by focusing on dockets.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.